fer-osorio/NTRUencryption/README.md

 Encryption and decryption process will succeed if and only if the Encryption objects used in each end have the identical public and private keys.

+# Executable Files

+There are two executables in directory (Executables)[Apps/Executables].
+Instructions for the building of this files can be found (here)[Apps/Executables/README.md]